 On other days, one of the Ruston-Bucyrus 10RB excavators, rescued from nearby quarries, roars into life, and shows how it used to earn its living, filling railway wagons with sand.
 A popular feature is a miniature railway track, which has offers free rides to fare-paying passengers on certain dates.

-There is also a small exhibition building, telling the story of the Motor Rail & Tram Car Company, which started production of its Simplex petrol and diesel locomotives for the War Department in 1916, and became the major supplier to the Leighton Buzzard sand quarrying industry.
+There is also a small exhibition building, telling the story of the Motor Rail & Tram Car Company, which started production of its Simplex petrol locomotives for the War Department in 1916, and became the major supplier to the Leighton Buzzard sand quarrying industry.
 Nearby, an ex-RAF passenger coach contains a display on the role of narrow-gauge railways in supplying the battlefield trenches.

 Preserved steam loco "Penlee", which has not steamed since the 1940s, is one of the most photographed items on the railway, as children can climb safely into the driver's cab.
 They can also explore the unusual features of "Nutty", which arrived in 2012 for static preservation.
 Our latest acquisition, a Brigadelok steam engine builf for the German side of the Great War trenches, is also on display.

 A craft shop , with light refreshment facilities, is an increasingly popular attraction, with a wonderfully varied display of hand-made items for sale.

 Beyond Stonehenge Works, the line continued to Double Arches, where the sand processing plant is still fed by nearby quarries, but all transport is now by road.
 Some of the track still remains, and is used as storage sidings.
 Restoration of the remainder, and the extension of passenger services to Double Arches, is future objective of the Leighton Buzzard Railway.